aprismatic/prismadb/README.md

 `> docker pull bazzilic/prismadb-proxy-mysql`

-And launch it as well, linking it to the databse container.
+And launch it as well, linking it to the database container.

 `> docker run --rm -d --name prismadb-proxy -p 4000:4000 --link=prismadb-db -e MYSQL_ADDRESS=prismadb-db bazzilic/prismadb-proxy-mysql`